Domestic Violence Protections in Oman

 - Definition: Domestic violence includes physical, psychological, sexual, and economic abuse between family members or household members.

-- Protection orders: Victims can apply to the court for a protection order requiring the abuser to stay away, leave the family home, or stop contact.
+- Protection orders: Victims can apply to the Sharia court for a protection order requiring the abuser to stay away, leave the family home, or stop contact.

 - Criminal penalties: Domestic violence is a criminal offence.
 Penalties include imprisonment and fines, with harsher sentences for repeat offenders and abuse of children or elderly persons.

-- Shelters: The government provides shelter and support services for victims through the Ministry of Social Development.
+- Shelters: The Ministry of Social Development provides shelter and support services for victims of family violence.

 When does it apply?